coderpatros/docker-nginx-waf/README.md

 But if you have an idea please create an issue first so we can discuss it.

-And it takes about 30 minutes to build the container and run functional and performance tests for pull requests.
+It takes about 30 minutes to build the container and run functional and performance tests for pull requests to master.

+Subsequent pull requests to the stable branch trigger the burn in tests.
+These take about 5 hours.
+So it might take some time for changes in the `mainline` image to make it into the `stable` image.